furrykef/dkdasm/README.md

 At least, that's what we're aiming for.
 As it is, we've got quite a ways to go.

-In this file we do not aim to modify the game in any way, not even to fix bugs (and there are a few!).
+In these files, we do not aim to modify the game in any way, not even to fix bugs (and there are a few!).
 Nothing stops you from making a fork and making whatever modifications you like, however, and in fact making this possible and practical is part of our aim.

 ## How do I use this stuff?